Being a Shopify store owner, you might wonder how to export my Shopify store. We will tell you exactly how it works and what limitations there are.

 - Step 3: Manually configure all your previous settings into your new Shopify store.

-- Step 4: Copy and paste all the content that you have already backed up.
-Remember, it should be pasted in a similar manner as the previous store.
+- Step 4: Copy and paste all the content you have already backed up.
+Remember, it should be pasted similarly to the previous store.

 - Step 6: In case youre facing any problems, consider reaching out to the support team of Shopify.